2018 Funding Opportunities/Grants

 ANR Opportunity Grants Program OPEN

 Proposals will be accepted at any time, as the opportunities arise.
-Proposals will be submitted to Melanie Caruso in the ANR Program Planning & Evaluation and will be reviewed by ANR Strategic Initiative Leaders and two ANR Vice Provosts.
-Because we recognize that these are time-sensitive projects the review process will take place the third week of each month and submitters will be notified of their proposals outcome shortly thereafter.
+Proposals will be submitted to Melanie Caruso, ANR Program Planning & Evaluation Research Administrator, and will be reviewed by ANR Strategic Initiative Leaders and two ANR Vice Provosts.
+Because we recognize that these are time-sensitive projects the review process will take place after the third week of each month and submitters will be notified of their proposals outcome shortly thereafter.

 Submit proposals by email to Melanie Caruso, ANR Program Planning & Evaluation.